 The Lyrids have been chronicled in many cultures for the past 2,700 years.
 Chinese astronomers noted prominent displays in 687 B.C. and 15 B.C.
 Also, in A.D.
-1136, a report from Korea chronicled the shower with the words "many stars flew from the northeast," according to SPACE.com skywatching columnist Joe Rao.
+1136, a report from Korea chronicled the shower with the words "many stars flew from the northeast," according to our skywatching columnist Joe Rao.

 In 1803, residents of Richmond, Virginia, went outside late at night after a fire alarm.
 A report from that time noted that the meteors resembled rockets in the sky.